 In general, though, it is better to just rent a car to explore the whole island by renting a car.

-If you plan it perfectly you can swim in the morning and hike in the mountains in the afternoon!
+If you plan it perfectly, you can swim in the morning and hike in the mountains in the afternoon!

-3. Safety first
+3. Safety First

-Of course, like any place in the world, you should always be cautious and aware of your surroundings.
 In particular, pickpocketing can be an issue in certain areas (looking at you, Barcelona city center).

 But generally, the streets are lively while still being secure, even late into the night.

-4. A feast for foodies
+4. A Feast for Foodies

 If there’s one thing that keeps me in Spain (besides the sunshine!), it’s the food.
-Tapas bars, seafood shacks, bustling food markets – there’s something for every palate.

 5. Rich cultural experiences